 A Newcomer's Guide to Portland, Maine

 Lobster lures visitors to Portland, and the city delivers — enjoy the tender meat straight from the shell, in buttery hot dog buns, in spicy sushi rolls or paired with truffles in mac and cheese.
 But one crustacean doesn't define a city with food choices as diverse, and seemingly numerous, as the boats crammed into the working harbor downtown.
-Follow the cobblestone streets uphill from the ocean and you can tuck into a Korean pork belly sandwich from a food truck, authentic chicken souvlaki at a fine Greek restaurant or fresh-from-the-net oysters at a chic bar.
+Follow the cobblestone streets uphill from the ocean and you can tuck into authentic chicken souvlaki at a fine Greek restaurant or fresh-from-the-net oysters at a chic bar.
 To help us sort through the options, we turned to Cheryl Lewis, chef-owner of El Rayo Taqueria; Steve and Michelle Corry, owners of Five-Fifty-Five and Petite Jacqueline restaurants; and Anestes Fotiades, creator of the Portland Food Map.

 By Sarah Stebbins